 Outdoors, reliability counts.
-And sometimes it's this little part that puts the brakes on everything: a jammed zipper on your jacket, a zipper on your backpack that keeps coming undone or a slider that suddenly finds itself without a handle.
-The good news: in many cases, you can repair a zipper - quickly, cleanly and without a professional workshop.
+And sometimes it’s exactly that small part that slows everything down: a stuck zipper on your jacket, a zipper on your backpack that keeps opening, or a slider suddenly without a pull tab.
+The good news: in many cases, you can repair a zipper – quickly, cleanly, and without a professional workshop.

 Table of contents